 Magneton's collection of unique traits, including the rare Steel typing, gives it an odd spot in the metagame.
-Its STAB Flash Cannon lets it avoid the main issue other Electric-type Pokemon face offensively, as it can OHKO Rhydon and Golem and heavily dent other Ground-type Pokemon like Nidoking and Sandslash.
+Its STAB Flash Cannon and high Special Attack let it avoid the main issue other Electric-type Pokemon face offensively, as it can OHKO Rhydon and Golem and heavily dent other Ground-type Pokemon like Nidoking and Sandslash.
 This makes it difficult for many teams to safely handle Magneton defensively.
 Magneton contributes more than just its offensive presence to teams thanks to both its typing, which lets it soft-check Zapdos and absorb Toxic and Thunder Wave, and its great support options, namely Thunder Wave and dual screens.
-Unfortunately, Magneton is plagued with an awful quadruple weakness to Ground and very poor overall bulk, greatly limiting how well it can take even resisted hits like Zapdos' Thunderbolt, as well as quite a mediocre Speed stat that leaves it outsped and easily dispatched of by powerful Pokemon like Nidoking, Mega Gyarados, and Hitmonlee.
-These flaws often outweigh Magneton's great positive traits and can make it difficult to use effectively.
+Unfortunately, Magneton is plagued with an awful quadruple weakness to Ground, preventing it from checking the likes of Mega Aerodactyl and Mega Beedrill and making it difficult to make use of Magneton's unique quadruple resistance to Melmetal's Double Iron Bash.
+It also has quite poor overall bulk, which greatly limits how well it can take repeated resisted hits like Zapdos' Thunderbolt, and a mediocre Speed stat that leaves it outsped and easily dispatched of by powerful and common Pokemon like Nidoking, Mega Gyarados, and Dragonite.
+These flaws often outweigh Magneton's great offensive traits and can make it difficult to use effectively.

 move 1: Thunderbolt